 Recovery from cervical spondylosis

-It is important to work closely with your doctor when recovering from cervical osteoarthritis.
+It is important to work closely with your doctor when recovering from cervical osteoarthritis treatment.
 Although you may feel better, it is important to give your body time to heal.

 After spine surgery, it will be important to limit activity that applies weight to the spine, limit time sitting still, avoid repetitive bending and twisting movements.